PlayGotm/docs/src/docs/lobby.md

 var lobbies = yield(fetch.first(), "completed")
 ```

-If your lobby is not fetched, make sure you set its [hidden](/docs/api-reference#gotmlobby-hidden) property to `false` in the previous step.
+If your lobby is not fetched, make sure you set its `hidden` property to `false` in the previous step.

 # Join lobby

-Using the lobbies fetched in the previous step, you can join the lobby using [GotmLobby.join](/docs/api-reference#gotmlobby-join).
+Using the lobbies fetched in the previous step, you can join the lobby using `GotmLobby.join`.
 This call is asynchronous, which means that you must use [yield](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html?#coroutines-with-yield) to retrieve its return value.

 ###### Join a lobby